 Maryland Crab Cakes are the gold standard of all crab cakes.
 And my Baked Maryland Crab Cake is loaded with sweet Jumbo Lump Crab Meat, almost no filler, and seasoned with Old Bay Seasoning.

-I’ve been pleasing guests for 40+ years with my version of this Eastern Shore Classic, and now I’m sharing this amazingly simple crab with you.
+I’ve been pleasing guests with my version of this Eastern Shore Classic for 40+ years, and now I’m sharing this amazingly simple crab with you.

-Made with simple ingredients, jumbo lump crab meat, Old Bay Seasoning, lemon juice, fresh chopped parsley, Worcestershire sauce, Dijon mustard, and mayonnaise.
-With the only filler being one egg and two-thirds cup of cracker crumbs.
+It’s made with simple ingredients: jumbo lump crab meat, Old Bay Seasoning, lemon juice, fresh chopped parsley, Worcestershire sauce, Dijon mustard, and mayonnaise.
+The only filler is one egg and two-thirds cup of cracker crumbs.

 My other Chesapeake Bay favorites are my Maryland Style Crab Imperial and Easy Hot Crab Dip.

-My version of Maryland Crab Cakes is also a baked crab cakes recipe, not pan-fried or deep-fried, eliminating the need for added oil and added calories.
+My version of this Eastern Shore Classic is baked, not pan-fried or deep-fried, eliminating the need for added oil and calories.
 What you get is sweet, delicious crab meat, and lots of it!

 My easy recipe can be pan-fried over medium heat for 3-4 minutes per side until golden brown, but they will still need to be finished in the oven.
 You can also cook these in an air fryer.